Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ## Using amdgpu-ls
+After getting your system setup to support amdgpu-utils, it is best to verify functionality by listing your GPU details with the *amdgpu-ls* command.
+It first attempts for detect the version of amdgpu drivers you have installed and then check compaibility of installed AMD GPUs.
+Its default behavior is to list basic GPU details for all compatible cards:
 ```AMD Wattman features enabled: 0xffff7fff
 amdgpu version: 18.50-725072
 2 AMD GPUs detected, 2 may be compatible, checking...